What is the Difference Between Resin Bonded and Resin Bound Gravel?

 - Typically installed to a depth of 4mm.

-If you are thinking of having a resin bonded paving surface applied at your home or public facility, please contact our team through the enquiry box on this page.
+If you are thinking of having a resin bonded paving surface at your home or public facility, please contact our team.
+Simply use the enquiry box on this page to get in touch.
 We’d be happy to offer you some advice about costs for this work along with some product sheets and more information.

 Resin Bound Gravel